Main Library History

 2000

-Oak Park voters approved the Library Referendum for spending $30 million to build a new main library building and to accelerate the rate of repairs at the 63-year-old Maze Branch Library.
-The proposed new, three-story main library building would more than double the size of the previous building and offer the flexibility to meet future information needs.
-Nagle Hartray Danker Kagan McKay Architect Planners of Chicago were named architects for the project.
-The multi-discipline interior design firm, Eva Maddox Associates, Inc. of Chicago was selected to design the interior of the new main library building.
+Oak Park voters approved a library referendum for $30 million to build a larger building and to accelerate repairs of the 63-year-old Maze Branch Library.
+Nagle Hartray Danker Kagan McKay Architect Planners of Chicago were named architects and Eva Maddox Associates, Inc. of Chicago was selected to design the interior.
+Proposed at three stories, the new building was designed to offer flexibility to meet future community needs.

-The community bid a final farewell to the second library building in November 2001.
-A month later the Main Library opened at its temporary location at 215 Harlem Ave. in Forest Park where it would remain during construction of the new building.
-In the spring of 2002 the old building at 834 Lake St. was demolished and ground breaking for the new main library building at that location was celebrated.
+The community bid a final farewell to its second library building in November 2001.
+A month later, temporary library services opened at 215 Harlem Ave. in Forest Park.
+In the spring of 2002, the old building at 834 Lake St. was demolished and a groundbreaking for the new building was celebrated.

 2003

 Construction of the current main library building was completed on schedule and under budget.
-On Oct.
-5, 2003, the new main library building re-opened to the public at 834 Lake Street.
+On Octtober 5, the building opened to the public at 834 Lake Street.

 Much of this text comes from a 1964 Oak Park Public Library brochure written by Lester L. Stoffel, Head Librarian, 1955-1967.
 Compiled by Ted Field.